microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 - The alias count indicating how many handles to the tuple exist in the source code

 The language specific compiler is responsible for injecting calls to increase and decrease the alias count as needed, as well as to accurately reflect when references to the LLVM structure representing a tuple are created and removed.
-See the section [above](#reference-and-alias-counting) regarding the distinction between alias and reference counting.
+See [this section](#reference-and-alias-counting) for further details on the distinction between alias and reference counting.

 In the case where the source language treats tuples as immutable values, the language-specific compiler is expected to request the necessary copies prior to modifying the tuple in place.
 This is done by invoking the runtime function `__quantum__rt__tuple_copy` to create a byte-by-byte copy of a tuple.
 Unless the copying is forced via the second argument, the runtime may omit copying the value and instead simply return a pointer to the given argument if the alias count is 0 and it is therefore safe to modify the tuple in place.